Hi there!

 Steel lath was cut to size, folding it and flattening its sharp edges.
 Inside the shower pan, it was simply laid in place.
 Outside the shower pan it was held in place with nails.

-Water was added to the mud bed mix as per product instructions to what I thought, was a rather dry mix.
+Water was added to the mud bed mix per the product instructions, which I thought was rather dry.

-This shower pan area needs to be on a slope with a pitch of 1/4" per foot, where the lowest point is the drain.
+This shower pan area needs to be on a slope with a 1/4" per foot pitch, where the drain is the lowest point.
 Once the perimeter of the shower (highest point) was set, it was time to work towards the center of the drain, creating the slope.

 You can see the temporary division (picture below).
 The level and a piece of wood also set the perfect height for the shower pan.